-Dr. Nahl and her team hopes this finds you and your family safe and taking recommended COVID-19 virus precautions.
+I sincerely hope this finds you and your family safe and taking recommended COVID-19 virus precautions.
 We are dedicated to doing our best and will always provide a safe and healthy environment for our patients and staff.

 As efforts to contain COVID-19 evolve, we are following all recommendations by the CDC and CDPH and local municipalities.

 - Wash your hands often with soap and water for at least 20 seconds

 - Use hand sanitizer when no soap is available (60% or more alcohol)